Rankin-Cohen brackets for Calabi-Yau modular forms: Rankin-Cohen algebra

-Zagier defined a Rankin-Cohen algebra over a field $\k$ (of characteristic zero) as a graded $\k$-vector space $M_\ast =\bigoplus_{r\geq 0}M_r$, with $M_0=\k.1$ and $\dim_\k M_r$ finite for all $r$, together with bilinear operations $[ \ , \ ]_k:M_r\otimes M_s\to M_{r+s+2k},\ r, s, k\geq 0$, which satisfy \eqref{eq ap1}-\eqref{eq ap11} and all the other algebraic identities satisfied by the Rankin-Cohen brackets given in \eqref{eq rcb}.
-A basic example of RC algebras can be constructed as follow, and for future uses we state it as a remark. \begin{rem} Let $M_\ast$ be a commutative and associative graded algebra with unit over the field $\k$ together with a derivation $D: M_\ast \to M_{\ast+2}$ of degree 2.
-Given $f\in M_r$ and $g\in M_s$, for any positive integer $k$ define the Rankin-Cohen bracket $[f,g]_{D,k}$ as follow:
+Zagier defined a Rankin-Cohen algebra over a field $\k$ (of characteristic zero) as a graded $\k$-vector space $M =\bigoplus_{r\geq 0}M_r$, with $M_0=\k.1$ and $\dim_\k M_r$ finite for all $r$, together with bilinear operations $[ \ , \ ]_k:M_r\otimes M_s\to M_{r+s+2k},\ r, s, k\geq 0$, which satisfy \eqref{eq ap1}-\eqref{eq ap11} and all the other algebraic identities satisfied by the Rankin-Cohen brackets given in \eqref{eq rcb}.
+A basic example of Rankin-Cohen algebras can be constructed as follows, and for future uses we state it as a remark. \begin{rem} Let $M$ be a commutative and associative graded algebra with unit over the field $\k$ together with a derivation $D$ of degree 2, i.e. $D: M_r \to M_{r+2}$ for all integers $r\geq 0$.
+Given $f\in M_r$ and $g\in M_s$, for any non-negative integer $k$ define the Rankin-Cohen bracket $[f,g]_{D,k}$ as follows: